Aenjieee/Aenjieee/README.md

 </html>
 </div>
      <p align="justify">
-A Computer Science degree holder and Web Developer based in Manila, currently working at a tech firm while freelancing as a Graphic Designer and Digital Marketing Specialist in Los Angeles.
-Passionate about creating engaging designs, building efficient web solutions, and continuously learning to stay ahead of industry trends.
+A Computer Science degree holder and Web Developer based in Manila, working at a tech firm and freelancing as a Graphic Designer and Digital Marketing Specialist in Los Angeles.
+Passionate about design, building efficient web solutions, and continuously learning to stay ahead of industry trends.
     </p>

 <!-- Tech Stack Section -->